What Is Fault In Tennis? (The True Meaning Of This Popular Term In Tennis!)

 Backspin

-It happens when the tennis ball rotates in reverse due to the shot with backspin.
+It happens when the tennis ball rotates in reverse due to the shot with a backspin.
 These shots generally stay rather low.

 Break